LazarusID/halloween-controller/README.md

   - Cosa, a microcontroller interface library similar to Wiring.
 It was chosen over the more popular Wiring because it is easier to integrate into a test driven build.

+To update your dependencies:

+    git submodule init
+    git submodule update